Sequential decision-making#

 In infinite-horizon dynamic programming, it no longer makes sense to consider a terminal state cost, since there is no terminal state.
 Instead, we use the infinite-horizon Bellman equation, which includes a “discount factor” \(\gamma\) multiplying \(V(x_{t+1}, t+1)\), where \(0 < \gamma < 1\):

 It also does not make sense to keep track of timestep in the infinite horizon case since the horizon is, well, infinite.
 Keeping track of what the value is at timestep, say, 1000000 versus time step 100 is not particularly useful since the horizon is infinite.
-As such, drop the time argument in our value function definition.
+As such, we drop the time argument in our value function definition.

 Infinite-Horizon Bellman Equation (discrete time)

-(13)#\[\begin{split}&V^*(x) = \min_{u} \biggl( J(x, u) + \gamma V^*(f(x,u)) \biggl), \qquad \text{where} \quad x_{t+1} = f(x_t, u_t)\\ &\pi^*(x_{t}) = \mathrm{arg}\min_{u} \biggl( J(x, u) + \gamma V^*(f(x,u)) \biggl), \qquad \text{where} \quad x_{t+1} = f(x_t, u_t)\\\end{split}\]
+(14)#\[\begin{split}&V^\star(x) = \min_{u} \biggl( J(x, u) + \gamma V^\star(f(x,u)) \biggl), \qquad \text{where} \quad x_{t+1} = f(x_t, u_t)\\ &\pi^\star(x_{t}) = \mathrm{arg}\min_{u} \biggl( J(x, u) + \gamma V^\star(f(x,u)) \biggl), \qquad \text{where} \quad x_{t+1} = f(x_t, u_t)\\\end{split}\]

 Example: discrete-time, deterministic dynamics, discrete state and control, infinite-horizon.

 Suppose we have a discrete-time system with two states, A and B. At each time step we can remain in the state we’re in, or transition to the other; each action has a certain cost.
 A graph representation of this system is shown below, at some imaginary “end of time” from which we initialize the DP process; you can imagine that the graph extends infinitely to the left.
-The graph edges represent the possible state transitions from one time step to the next, and are lebeled with their costs.
+The graph edges represent the possible state transitions from one time step to the next, and are labeled with their costs.
 We seek to find the optimal action in each state to minimize the total cost until the end of time, using the infinite-horizon Bellman equation.
 We arbitrarily assign \(V(A) = V(B) = 0\) at the “end of time”, and in this case we will consider a discount factor of \(\gamma = 0.9\).

 Now we begin the dynamic programming process.
 Consider state A, one time step back from the “end of time”.
 What is the optimal action, and value of \(V(A)\)?
 If we remain in state A, we will incur a total cost of \(1 + 0.9\times 0 = 1\), and if we transition to state B, we will incur a total cost of \(2 + 0.9\times 0 = 2\).
 Of the two, remaining in state A has the lower cost, so that is the optimal action, and at this time step \(V(A) = 1)\).
 Now consider state B: if we remain in state B, we will incur a total cost of \(4 + 0.9\times 0 = 4\), and if we transition to state A we will incur a total cost of \(3+0.9\times 0 = 3\).
 Thus we should transition to state A, and at this time step \(V(B) = 3\).
 The optimal transitions are highlighted below.